 And it is this dust cloud that is providing the water.
 The rust researchers proposed that water molecules found naturally in the Moon’s topsoil (because it’s space, they don’t call it topsoil, rather lunar regolith, but it’s the same thing) are the water source.

-The fast-moving dust particles kick up surface-borne water molecules from the lunar soil (not many but just enough) to mix with the iron and oxygen.
+The fast-moving dust particles kick up surface-borne water molecules from the lunar soil (not many, but just enough) to mix with the iron and oxygen.
 And voila, the conditions for rust to form are complete, and lunar hematite is created.

 Sending future missions

-Scientists are hoping to explore these and other chemical reactions with future exploration.
+Scientists are hoping to explore these and other chemical reactions in future exploration.
 NASA has plans for dozens of instruments to be sent to the Moon over the next few years.
 And the Artemis program will see the first crewed mission to the Moon in almost fifty years.

 NASA’s jet propulsion laboratory is building a new version of the M3 moon mineralogy mapper.
 They will send it up to get more data, create an enhanced map of the Moon’s surface makeup, and confirm more complex chemical processes are happening in space than previously thought.

-These new theories could also be helpful in investigating other iron oxide mysteries, such as how it forms on other airless bodies such as asteroids.
+These new theories could also be helpful in investigating other iron oxide mysteries, such as how it forms on other airless bodies, such as asteroids.